-• If stranded conductor wires are used, install a round crimp-style terminal on the end of the wire.
+- Strip insulation from wires and slightly twist the end of each wire. - Install a round crimp-style terminal on the end of the wire.
 Place the round crimp-style terminal on the wire up to the covered part and fasten the terminal with the appropriate tool.

-- a Stranded conductor wire

-- b Round crimp-style terminal

-- Use the following methods for installing wires:
+Use the following methods for installing wires:

 Wire type Installation method

-Single-core wire

-a Curled single-core wire

-b Screw
+Single-core wire Or Stranded conductor wire twisted to "solid-like" connection a Curled wire (single-core or twisted stranded conductor wire)

-c Flat washer
+b Screw c Flat washer

-Wire type Installation method

-Stranded conductor wire with round crimp-style terminal cb B a b c b c b c c b c c c c c c c c c c c
+Stranded conductor wire with round crimp-style terminal c b a bc x

 a Terminal

-b Screw

-c Flat washer
+b Screw c Flat washer

 ✓ Allowed

 × NOT allowed